BrockDSL/Canada-Topographic-Maps/README.md

 4. Click the URL to access the FTP directory for download.
 The number of the map is 030M03.

 5. Click on the folder labeled 50k.
+Each click may take a few seconds to activate and load the FTP site.

 6. Locate the folder with "030" and click it.

 7. Find the folder with "m" and click it.

+8. Find the folder with "03" and click it.

 8. Rest the cursor over each file to see the filename and make an appropriate selection.
 For example, a filename ending with "prtrdy" will download a print ready PDF.
+If you can't see the file names, click each one to download and see the files.